VinEckSie/VinEckSie/README.md

 You can click the Preview link to take a look at your changes.
 --->

-# Hello there 👋, I'm Colin But
+# Hello there 👋, I'm Vincent Eckert Sierota

 ### Software/DevOps/Platform Engineer